verhas/License3j/readme.md

 [INFO] For more information read the documentation
 ```

-Note that the actual output of the command `help` may be different for
+Note that the actual output of the command `help` may be different for different versions of the program and from what
-different versions of the program and from what you actually can see in
+you actually can see in this documentation.
-this documentation.

 You can exit the application using the command `exit`.
-You can execute
-external commands using the `!` mark.
-Any string you type on a line that
+You can execute external commands using the `!` mark.
+Any string
-starts with the `!` character will be passed to the underlying operating
+you type on a line that starts with the `!` character will be passed to the underlying operating system, and it will be
-system and it will be executed.
-You can, for example , type `!ls` on
-Linux to see what files are there in the current working directory, or
+executed.
+You can, for example , type `!ls` on Linux to see what files are there in the current working directory, or
 you can type `!dir` to do the same under Windows.
-You cannot change the
-current working directory this way.
-You can issue the command `cd
+You cannot change the current working directory this way.
+You can
-other_dir` and it actually will change the current working directory but
+issue the command `cd other_dir` and it actually will change the current working directory but only for the new shell,
-only for the new shell, which is executing the command and not for the
-process that executes the Repl application.
+which is executing the command and not for the process that executes the Repl application.
+It means that as soon as the
+command has finished and returns to the repl application the current working directory is restored to the original
+value.

-When you execute the Repl you can create a new license, new key pair,
-you can save them to file or you can load them from files.
-The commands
+When you execute the Repl you can create a new license, new key pair, you can save them to files, or you can load them
-work on the keys and the license that are currently in the memory.
+from files.
+The commands work with the keys using the license that is currently in the memory.
+The information is also
+printed on the screen about the license and the key.
+When you start the Repl there is no license or keys loaded.

+You can type the commands interactively, or you can type a file name as a command following a `.` (dot) character.
 The
-information is also printed on the screen about the license and the key.
-When you start the Repl there is no license or keys loaded.

-You can type the commands interactively or you can type a file name as a
-command following a `.` (dot) character.
-The Repl application will read
-the file line by line and execute the lines as they were types into the
+Repl application will read the file line by line and execute the lines as they were typed into the interactive prompt.
-interactive prompt.

-If there is a file `.license3j` in the current working directory when
-the Repl is started then it will be read and executed automatically.
+If there is a file `.license3j` in the current working directory when the Repl is started then it will be read and
-This can be use to load the default public and private keys that you
-usually work with.
+executed automatically.
+This can be used to load the default public and private keys that you usually work with.

 The commands can be abbreviated.
-You need to write only so many
-characters so that the command can uniquely identified.
-The same is true
+You need to write only so many characters so that the command can uniquely be
-for the command parameters that have names.
-Thus you can type `si`
+identified.
+The same is true for the command parameters that have names.
+Thus you can type `si` instead of `sign` to
-instead of `sign` to sign a license.
+sign a license.

 Older versions of License3j included the Repl application.
-The current
-and later versions of License3j will not include the Repl application.
+The current and later versions of License3j will not include
-The Repl application is moved to a separate library and it uses the
-`javax0.repl` library as a framework.
-This solution provides a leaner
+the Repl application.
+The Repl application is moved to a separate application.
+It uses the `javax0.repl` library as a
-license3j library that you include into your application.
-Your
+framework.
+This solution provides a leaner license3j library that you include into your application.
+Your application
-application will not contain the code of the License3j Repl application
-and of the libraries that it uses.
-Moving the repl framework to a
+will not contain the code of the License3j Repl application and of the libraries that it uses.
+Moving the repl framework
-separate library makes it more viable and can be used by other Java
-applications as well.
+to a separate library makes it more viable and can be used by other Java applications as well.

-No matter which version you use following 3.0.0 there will be a Repl
+No matter which version you use following 3.0.0 there will be a Repl application available to manage the licenses and
-application available to manage the licenses and the keys.
+the keys.

 ## Download and Installation

-The License3j module can be downloaded from the Sonatype central
+The License3j module can be downloaded from the Sonatype central repository.
-repository.
 To search the central repo follow the URL
 `http://central.sonatype.org/`

 If you use maven you can insert the lines